Mbed-TLS/mbedtls/docs/driver-only-builds.md

   ["Partial acceleration for CCM/GCM"](#partial-acceleration-for-ccmgcm) below) is enabled but not accelerated, then all key types that can be used with it will need to be built-in.
-- If a key type is enabled but not accelerated, then all algorithms than can be used with it will need to be built-in.
+- If a key type is enabled but not accelerated, then all algorithms that can be used with it will need to be built-in.

 Some legacy modules can't take advantage of PSA drivers yet, and will either